IOxCyber/CyberEssentials/Security-Tools/Burp_Suite/PortSwigger-WebSecAcad/Web_Vuln-Insights/SQL Injection/Concept_Type002_BlindSQLi.md

 **Expected Outcome**: The login process should exhibit a noticeable delay, indicating a vulnerability to time-based blind SQL injection.

-### Test Case 3: Error-Based Blind SQL Injection
-- Test Steps:
-1. Enter a legitimate username and password in the login form.
-2. In the username field, append a single quote (`'`) and `AND 1=0 UNION SELECT 1/0--` to generate a SQL error by dividing by zero.
-3. Observe the application's response.

-**Expected Outcome**: The application should display an error message, indicating a vulnerability to error-based blind SQL injection.

 ### E. `Second Order SQLi/stored SQL injection/Persistent SQL Injection: takes user input & stores(in DB) it for future use.`
 -  Application takes user input from an HTTP request(Input field) and stores(in DB) it for future use.